johann-solo/oliveandmango.github.io/site/content/blog/2018-01-18-pomegranate-molassess-chicken.md

 ### Ingredients

 * 8 potatoes peeled and sliced
-* 6-8 Chicken thighs spending on the size – fat cleaned away but skin left on
+* 6-8 Chicken thighs depending on the size – fat cleaned away but skin left on
-* Garlic 4 cloves peeled and halved
+* 4 cloves of garlic peeled and halved
-* 4 red onions chopped in chunks or quartered if small
+* 4 red onions peeled, chopped in chunks or quartered if small
 * 1 cup of pitted dates

 **For the sauce**